jolders/netnode/README.md

 ### Project aims

-* Develop a 'workflow' starting point for how to intergrate Python
+* Develop a 'workflow' starting point for how to intergrate Python with UI.
-* Continue to learn Python
+* Advance further in my abilities to use Python.
-* SBecome better able to work with QT Creator/Designer as the UI development
+* Become more comfortable in working with QT Creator/Designer as the UI development

 <!-- Screenshots -->
 ### :camera: Screenshots